Die Hermannsschlacht (Kleist)

-Die Hermannsschlacht (literally The Battle of Hermann) is a 1808 drama in five acts by German author Heinrich von Kleist.
+Die Hermannsschlacht (literally The Battle of Hermann) is an 1808 drama in five acts by German author Heinrich von Kleist.
 It is based on the Battle of the Teutoburg Forest (9 AD) which took place between the Romans and Germanic tribes near Kalkriese in Germany.

 Background

 Die Hermannsschlacht was written in 1808, after the Prussian defeat by Napoleon I in the War of the Fourth Coalition, and was intended to be read in this context.
 Kleist's readers would have recognised Rome as France, the Cherusci as Germany, and the Suebi as Austria.

 The play has been read as Kleist's call for resistance against the French, but this has come into doubt in recent years.

 Plot

 Hermann, Prince of the Cherusci, is beset on two sides.
 The Prince of the Suebi, Marbod, stands in the southeast of his country and demands tribute from him.
-The Roman general Varus approaches with three legions from the West and offers his help against Marbod, but he has secretly offered to support Marbod against Hermann.
+The Roman general Varus approaches with three legions from the West and offers his help against Marbod, but has secretly offered to support Marbod against Hermann.
 The Germanic princes gather with Hermann and urge him to make war against the Romans, which he refuses, because of the military inferiority of the Germans.

 Hermann's wife Thusnelda is courted by the Roman legate Ventidius, who secretly cuts off a lock of her blond hair.

-When Ventidius brings about an ultimate offer of help to the Romans, Hermann eventually accepts.
-At the same time, however, this is in conjunction with Marbod, whom he informed about the duplicity of Varus together against him and offers him to join the battle.
-The Romans marched into the land of one Cherusci village and destroy it.
+Ventidius brings about an ultimate offer of help by the Romans, which Hermann eventually seems to accept.
+At the same time, however, Hermann sets himself in contact with Marbod, whom he informs about the duplicity of Varus, and offers him to join the battle.
+The Romans march into the land of the Cherusci and ravage it.
 Hermann uses the behavior of the Romans to stir up hatred among the people against them.
-He encounters Varus in Teutoburg, who can be fooled by him.
+He encounters Varus in Teutoburg and manages to deceive him.

-Marbod is reluctant to ally with the Cherusci, but is convinced firstly by the escape of his Roman advisors, and secondly because, as proof of his loyalty, Hermann put the lives of Marbod's two sons into the hands of Suebian Prince.
-The rape of a girl gives Germanic Hermann an occasion to call the people to revolt against the Romans.
-He shows Thusnelda a letter from Ventidius, in which he promises the Empress Livia a lock of Thusnelda's blond hair.
+Marbod is reluctant to ally with the Cherusci, but is convinced firstly by the escape of his Roman advisors, and secondly because, as proof of his loyalty, Hermann put the lives of his two sons into the hands of the Suebian Prince.
+The rape of a Germanic girl gives Hermann an occasion to call the people to revolt against the Romans.
+He shows Thusnelda a letter from Ventidius, in which he promises the Empress Livia Thusnelda's blond hair.
 The Romans wander through the Teutoburg Forest and are abandoned by their Germanic allies.
 Thusnelda gets revenge on Ventidius by luring him into the enclosure of a bear that then kills him.
 In the battle of the Teutoburg Forest, the Roman legions of Varus are defeated and their commander killed.
+The Germanic princes make Hermann king and decide to "march bravely against the city of Rome itself."